631: Chasten the Dragon Edition

 Us as in you and the idiots who asked you to psychically intuit the location of a magic box from Hebrew mythology or us as in humanity.

-Because if it's the former, you could be describing a magnetic time-lock safe with a fucking attack ferret.
+Because if it's the, if it's the former, that you could be describing a magnetic time-lock safe with a fucking attack ferret.

 Now, look, there are a lot of problems with this.